RLuckom/raphaelluckom.com/hugo_site/content/posts/early_december_check_in.md

 There's a certain type of veteran programmer, visible in every software-writing community, who is not just resistant to change but sees it as a direct insult to everything that has gone before.
-If only people would stop _reinventing_ things, this person thinks, we could finally perfect the adequate tools we already have--make them better, make them cheaper, make them more reliable-- and then we could move on from this pointless and endless repackaging of the old to something truly new and useful.
+If only people would stop _reinventing_ things, this person thinks, we could finally perfect the adequate tools we already have--make them better, make them cheaper, make them more reliable-- and then we could move on, from this pointless and endless repackaging of the old, to something truly new and useful.
 This person is first a comfort to the beginner, who wants to believe that the currently-available learning materials contain everything worth knowing.
-They are an antagonist to intermediate programmers, whose earnest attempts to make new things are so often the targets of their ire.
+They are next an antagonist to intermediate programmers, whose earnest attempts to make new things are so often the targets of their ire.
 To an expert programmer, anti-change zealotry exists as an enticing choice--a way, now that a particular personal end has been reached[^1], of standing against the whole world when it irrationally insists on continuing to move.
 Zach Tellman, in his beautiful 2016 essay [standing in the shadow of giants](https://ideolalia.com/essays/standing-in-the-shadow-of-giants.html) captures the dynamic perfectly from a different angle: